Pallas's cat: In captivity

 Between 1951 and 1979, the Beijing Zoo kept 16 Pallas's cats, but they lived for less than three years.
-In 1984, the Pallas's cat was designated as a priority species for captive breeding of the American Association of Zoos and Aquariums's Species Survival Plan.
+In 1984, Pallas's cat was designated as a priority species for captive breeding of the American Association of Zoos and Aquariums's Species Survival Plan.
 Almost half of the kittens born in member zoos died within the first 30 days, reaching the highest mortality rate in captivity of any small wild cat.

 Zoos in the former Soviet Union received most of the wild-caught Pallas's cats from the Transbaikal region and a few from Mongolia.
-Moscow Zoo initiated a studbook for the Pallas's cat in 1997.
-Since 2004, the Pallas's cat international studbook has been managed by the Royal Zoological Society of Scotland, which also coordinates the captive breeding program for the Pallas's cat within the European Endangered Species Programme.
+Moscow Zoo initiated a studbook for Pallas's cat in 1997.
+Since 2004, Pallas's cat international studbook has been managed by the Royal Zoological Society of Scotland, which also coordinates the captive breeding program for Pallas's cat within the European Endangered Species Programme.
 As of 2018, 177 Pallas's cats were kept in 60 zoos in Europe, Russia, North America and Japan.

 In 2011, a female Pallas's cat was artificially inseminated for the first time with semen from the male at the Cincinnati Zoo.
 After 69 days, she gave birth to four kittens, of which one was stillborn.